 Nearly every day, you hear about some miracle potion, powder or pill that will “cure all your ills”, or magically “make you strong and healthy”.
 Tempting though it may be to hear, we know that anything that sounds too good to be true probably is just that – too good to be true.
 However, there are some very reliable ways to maintain and gain muscle strength, toned physiques and beautiful skin and hair.
-Nature gives us the optimal ingredients!
+Nature gives us tips for living a healthier life by providing the optimal ingredients and age defying foods!

 “Muscle is the absolute center piece for being healthy, vital and independent as we grow older,” says Miriam Nelson, director of the John Hancock Research Center on Physical Activity, Nutrition and Obesity Prevention at Tufts University’s Friedman School of Nutrition Science and Policy in Boston.
 Furthermore, she asserts, “what makes us look older, more than anything else, is losing muscle and gaining body fat as we age”.
 Clearly, we all need to build up muscle and stem muscle loss.
 What’s the best way to do it?
-Combining strength and resistance training, and consuming adequate lean proteins, favorable carbohydrates and healthy fat in the right amount and at the right time of day.
+Our best tip for living a healthier life would be to start combining strength and resistance training with a healthy diet, which includes consuming adequate lean proteins, favorable carbohydrates and healthy fat in the right amount and at the right time of day.

 Strength training will help preserve muscle power, maintain and/or improve bone mineral density, and may help control blood sugar in people with type 2 diabetes.
 Resistance training can also help improve muscle power, enabling your muscles to produce speed and force needed to do a wide range of simple tasks.